How long have you been feeling powerless?

 How do addictions start?

-When you do something that initially brings you a sense of pleasure, the brain reacts in several ways.
+When you do something that initially gives you pleasure and makes you feel good, the brain reacts in several ways.

-Your brain floods with dopamine, which is the neurotransmitter responsible for making you feel good – creating a feeling of pleasure.
-The brain registers this heightened feeling of pleasure and registers that you are doing that has created the shift in how you feel.
+Firstly the brain floods with dopamine.
+Dopamine is the ‘pleasure and reward’ neurotransmitter that is responsible for making you feel good.
+The brain registers this heightened feeling of pleasure and creates an anchor between that feeling and what is causing that feeling.

 Next time you repeat the same pattern of behaviour, the brain floods with dopamine again and the neural connection in the brain becomes stronger.

-Over a short period of time, the body craves more of that feel good feeling and reminds you what created that feeling.
-What started out as a flutter on the horses, a few glasses of wine or a line of cocaine has now become an addiction.
+Over a short period of time what started out as a flutter on the horses, a few glasses of wine or a line of cocaine has now become an addiction and has full control over you.

 Hypnotherapy for addiction

-The key to breaking an addiction is to break the emotion connection to the addiction.
+The key to breaking an addiction is to break the emotion connection to it

-That’s why hypnotherapy for addiction is so powerful at enabling you to break the addiction, because you are rewiring the brain at the level of the unconscious mind.
+That’s why hypnotherapy for addiction is so powerful at enabling you to break the addiction, because you are rewiring the brain at the level of the unconscious mind and setting you free.

 Our Addiction Specialist

-Andy MacArthur is our addiction specialist and highly experienced clinical hypnotherapist.
+Andy MacArthur, based in Edinburgh is our in house addiction specialist and a highly experienced clinical hypnotherapist.